Notes on Non-Philosophy

 Self and Subject

-The distinction between self and subject is to be taken here theoretically, since neither of these bear an essence outside of their overdetermination by philosophy, which for its part is not very good at distinguishing the two.
-The self is as Kiekegaard defined it, “a relation that relates itself to itself”; that self-relating relation is then grounded in a “third,” namely, the power that establishes or grounds or institutes or supports the relation (in Kiekegaard’s case, God).
-At stake is obviously its possibility, its “Seinkönnen,” and this doesn’t have to just be about humans.
-This 2/3 structure (dyad relation + basis, a ‘transcendental technology’) is replicated in many places and this is what it interests me to analyze.
-Agamben for example goes very far in following the critique of self as substance, essence, ground, identity, and he robs the self of any pre-existence in general, but this is only to intensify the structure and its power.
-The habit-self is in relation to bodies, languages, landscapes, and the world, but all of these instances nonetheless enter into a use-of-oneself (dyad of self-with-other) which remains “self”-compositional and moreover auto-articulating, auto-constituting, etc. The third instance is in a way philosophy itself: the Homo Sacer series ends with a reaffirmation of the Platonic soul in the guise of form-of-life, a third instance attesting to the duality-without-opposition between natural life and political life, zoe and bios–between the facts of a life and the life through which one lives one’s life.
+The distinction between self and subject is to be taken here theoretically, since neither of these terms bear an essence outside of their overdetermination by philosophy, which for its part is not always so good at distinguishing them.
+The self is as Kiekegaard defined it, “the self is a relation relating itself to itself”; that self-relating relation is then grounded in a third instance, namely, the power that establishes or grounds the relation (self), which Kiekegaard calls God.
+At stake is obviously the self’s possibility, its “Seinkönnen” insofar as it exists as a possibility.
+This 2/3 structure (dyad relation + basis) is replicated in many places and this is what it is of interest.
+Agamben for example goes very far in the critique of self as substance, essence, ground, identity, and he robs the self of any pre-existence in general.
+But this is only to intensify its structure and its power.
+The habit-self is in relation to bodies, languages, landscapes, and world; but all of these are only really “there” through what is called a use-of-oneself (dyad of self and other) which remains “self”-compositional, auto-articulating, auto-constituting, auto-desiring, etc. The third instance in this case is again philosophical: the Homo Sacer series ends with a reaffirmation of the Platonic soul in the guise of form-of-life, a third instance attesting to the duality-without-opposition between natural life and political life, zoe and bios–between the facts of a life and the life through which one lives one’s life.
 This 2/3 structure can in fact be detected everywhere in philosophy.

-Similarly, though Heidegger may not have an explicit dogma of the self, there is clearly (cf., the Trakl essaies) a thematic of the soul and its pain/sadness, a theme explicitly tied to “its precious relation to the word,” “its flaming vision,” where, “the spirit of apartness determines how great this greatness [of the soul] is.”
-These allusions also make his purported critique of the “subject” seem a bit thin; it is once again a correction, in the name of another essence, albeit a “coming” one, on a new horizon of thinking, etc. What matters here is not a critique of a texts but a reduction of the power of these systems and self-protocols.
+Similarly, although Heidegger may not have an explicit dogma of the self, there is clearly (cf., the Trakl essays) a thematic of the soul and its pain/sadness, a theme explicitly tied to “its precious relation to the word,” “its flaming vision,” where, “the spirit of apartness determines how great this greatness [of the soul] is.”
+These allusions also make his purported critique of the “subject” seem a bit thin; it is once again a correction, in the name of another essence (finitude) on a new horizon of thinking.
+What matters here is not a critique of a texts but a reduction of the power of these systems and self-protocols.
 Following Laruelle, we find it hard to see how this can be achieved with a mere shuffle of terms, that is, through a solution that would come from and return to the philosophizable (which the Real is not).

 Subjectivity is trickier because it depends on the theory you consult, and we know many “reductions.”
 Psychoanalysis sought a “subject of science,” radicalizing certain elements of the cogito while tending to catch it in a topology / transcendental net once again: the chain of signifiers, the order of discourse, the symbolic, all the way out to the ontological constitution of reality, albeit as the point of its incompletion or inherent gap (Zizek).
 Here the subject is brought to its void point but it remains a void-(self-)referral, where excess over itself = excess over the All.
 Thus all the narration in Lacan of his own history: “I, the truth, (half-)speak,” or “So, you will have heard Lacan.”
 The self-performance, this third-person reference, is not accidental to the symbolic chain that is behind it, since what is at stake is the subject’s (non-)place in it and the long trail of decentering (“symbolic death”) it is destined to undertake as “subject of the signifier” (or in Zizek’s case, as the “undead” participating in the life of the Holy Spirit beyond all biological life).
 One must look at the self-narration in philosophers, i.e., to the Greek-tragic essence of philosophy in its self-system that is sometimes modulated by the Other with a Job-Christ weariness.
 Personological admissions are inextricable from their philosophical presuppositions (as Derrida’s circonfession demonstrates) even when they seem at odds with the explicit positions they lead to.